 Online communities allow event organizers to get closer to their audiences.
 They are more than just a platform for promotion.
 Engaging with your audience can also help you better learn what makes a great experience for them.

-- Engage with audiences across social networks.
+- keyboard_arrow_right Engage with audiences across social networks.
 Build a rapport.

 Analyze the Findings:

-- Use data from matchmaking apps to gain insight into attendee ROI
+- keyboard_arrow_right Use data from matchmaking apps to gain insight into attendee ROI

 Many matchmaking apps now use AI to better match attendees to each other.
-The technology learns from each connect or rejection to ensure that future matches are better suited to the individual.
+The technology learns from each connection or rejection to ensure that future matches are better suited to the individual.

-- Increase overall attendee satisfaction by using AI, which learns from connections and rejections.
+- keyboard_arrow_right Increase overall attendee satisfaction by using AI, which learns from connections and rejections.

-- Use AI matchmaking to continually learn about attendees.
+- keyboard_arrow_right Use AI matchmaking to continually learn about attendees.

 By using software platforms that talk to each other without the need for human input, you remove the opportunity for human error and remove friction from the process of information transfer.